 - AIC (Advocates for Informed Choice)

 Formerly known as the Institute for Intersex Children and the Law, AIC undertakes a coordinated strategy of legal advocacy for the rights of children with intersex conditions or DSDs.

 For over 40 years, NARAL Pro-Choice America has been the United States' leading advocate for privacy and a woman's right to choose.
 With more than one million members and supporters, NARAL Pro-Choice America is fighting to protect the pro-choice values of freedom and privacy.

 - Guide to Getting It On

-This site, mainly designed for young adults, contains clearly-explained, well-illustrated and often amusing articles on all aspects of sex and sexuality.
+Extracts from a book, mainly designed for young adults, containing clearly-explained, well-illustrated and often amusing articles on all aspects of sex and sexuality.

 - LGBT Civil Liberties in America: A Fight for Freedom to Be Human